Asian shares lose steam as U.S. tariff plan stokes trade fears

 "We maintain our view that negotiated settlement will be the most likely outcome.
 However, getting to this stage will still lead to marked volatility in the markets as this process will be protracted, with both sides digging their heels to present a better deal to respective constituents," Everbright Sun Hung Kai analysts said in a note.

-Spreadbetters in Europe pointed to more mixed trade in Europe, with London's FTSE set to open 12 points lower, Frankfurt's DAX 1 point higher and Paris' CAC down 8 points.
+Spreadbetters in Europe pointed to more mixed trade in Europe, with London's FTSE <.FTSE> set to open 12 points lower, Frankfurt's DAX <.GDAXI> 1 point higher and Paris' CAC <.FCHI> down 8 points.

 CHINA FALLS